BlitzKraft/saythanks.io/README.md

-# saythanks.io: Spreading Thankfulness in Open Source
+# *Say Thanks* ☤ Spreading Thankfulness in Open Source

 **NOTICE: This project is in development, and your contributions are welcome!**